yandex/mysync/README.md

 ### Limitations and requirements

 * MySQL 5.7+ with GTID's enabled
-* MySQL cluster is heterogeneous - all nodes have exactly the same data
+* MySQL cluster is homogeneous - all nodes have exactly the same data
 * ZooKeeper database to keep state and locks

 ### MySQL configuration